jindalujjwal0720/jindalujjwal0720/README.md

     </a>
 </p>

-Profile won't be visible nicely in dark theme or on mobile devices.
-Head on to desktop or to [my portfolio](https://jindalujjwal0720.github.io/portfolio).
+Profile may not look nice in dark theme or on mobile devices.
+Head on to desktop or till then check out [my portfolio](https://jindalujjwal0720.github.io/portfolio).
+It works everywhere.